notsamzhou/twas/_pages/about.md

 Samuel Zhou, Jacqueline Lee, Esha Desai, Moksha Poladi

-The work displayed in this webiste was conducted under the supervision of Tiffany Amariuta-Bartell
+The work displayed in this webiste was conducted under the supervision of Tiffany Amariuta-Bartell.

 The code for this project can be located [here](https://github.com/jacquelinekclee/twas-dsc180-a17).
 Our full report can be located here.